ISDAR logo

 Let’s Donate

-There are two ways to donate to the DAR Library.
+There are three ways to donate to the DAR Library.

 First, your chapter can buy a book to give to the DAR Library.
 The Library publishes a wish list of books they would like every Monday afternoon.
 Consider adding a standing rule in your chapter to buy a book every year!
 Look at the DAR Library Wish List for more information.